Murder of Bridget Townsend: 2024 death warrant and execution

 In response to the execution of Gonzales, Townsend's brother David told the press that they had finally witnessed justice being served and that the execution of his sister's murderer marked the "end of a long and painful journey."
-He had long criticised the sympathetic portrayal of Gonzales as a changed man, as he believed the death penalty should be carried out on account that Gonzales had done an unforgivable act of raping and murdering his sister.
+He had long criticized the sympathetic portrayal of Gonzales as a changed man, as he believed the death penalty should be carried out on account that Gonzales had done an unforgivable act of raping and murdering his sister.
 Prior to the execution, Townsend's mother Patricia told the press that the state's decision to execute Gonzales on the date of her daughter's 42nd birthday (news outlets erroneously stated it was Townsend's 41st birthday) was a comforting gesture as Gonzales "was set to leave the world the same day Bridget came into it."
 She refused to accept Gonzales's apology, saying there were many people with difficult childhoods, and that he made the heinous choice of murder and did not deserve mercy.

 Gonzales's lawyers, Thea Posel and Raoul Schonemann, released a statement saying that their client was no longer the same person who perpetrated Townsend's murder 23 years prior, but someone who was "a deeply spiritual, generous, patient, and intentional" person filled with remorse for his actions.

 Gonzales was the second condemned person from Texas, and also the 8th person to be executed in the U.S. in 2024.